 9. Set a library day.

 Set one day of the week when you will take him/her to the library after their school.
 This will allow them to choose the kind of books that interest them and also it will bring about exposure to the wide variety of books available.

 At the end of the day you want to know how your childs day went.
 Instead of asking him to simply narrate it you can ask him to tell it to you in the form of a story.
 This will help your child develop a unique love for stories.

-Related Article: Early Childhood & Education: 10 Books Every Child Must Read
+Related Article: Early Childhood and Education: 10 Books Every Child Must Read